UniStuttgart-VISUS/ngpf/doc/spec/ngpf_spec.md

 [Go to Top](#top)

 Each time step range is in a separate directory.
-Inside these directories, the data is split into a individual file for each attribute or attribute combination.
+Inside these directories, the data is split into a individual file for each *attribute* or *attribute* combination.
-For example in the `x.dat` file, which is located in the `timestep0` directory, the data of attribute `x` for time steps `0-9` is stored.
+For example in the `x.dat` file, which is located in the `timestep0` directory, the data of *attribute* `x` for time steps `0-9` is stored.
 The stored data is compressed by an codec specified by the user.
-Additionally, this codec can vary for each time step and each attribute.
+Additionally, this codec can vary for each time step and each *attribute*.
-If more than one attribute is stored in a file (e.g. `x y z`), each attribute must be stored in separate blocks (i.e. interleaved storage is not allowed).
+If more than one *attribute* is stored in a file (e.g. `x y z`), each *attribute* must be stored in separate blocks (i.e. interleaved storage is not allowed).
-For combined attributes, a specified code applies to all attributes.
+For combined *attributes*, a specified code applies to all *attributes*.

 <table style="width:96%;">
 <caption><b>directory for time step 0 to time step 9</b><caption>